colosseum-wiot/colosseum-school-2022/custom-container-assignment/README.md

 # Custom Container Assignment

-In this assignment, we will first create a custom lxc container by adding a Graphical User Interface (GUI) for [gnuradio](https://www.gnuradio.org/), then we will upload and use this container in an interactive reservation to stream samples from a USRP device, acting as a transmitter to another USRP device, acting as a receiver.
+In this assignment, we will first create a custom LXC container by adding a Graphical User Interface (GUI) for [GNU Radio](https://www.gnuradio.org/), then we will upload and use this container in an interactive reservation to stream samples from a USRP device acting as transmitter to another USRP device acting as receiver.

 ## Pre-requisites

 - A Linux OS (e.g., Ubuntu) with [Colossum VPN](https://colosseumneu.freshdesk.com/support/solutions/articles/61000285824-cisco-anyconnect-remote-vpn-access) and LXC installed.
-If you are using the vm provided by the Colosseum team these steps are already covered and you just need to setup your identity.
+If you are using the virtual machine provided by the Colosseum team, these steps are already covered and you just need to setup your identity.
-- Students have set up their ssh keys ([Upload SSH Public Keys](https://colosseumneu.freshdesk.com/en/support/solutions/articles/61000253402-upload-ssh-public-keys)) and ssh proxy ([SSH Proxy Setup](https://colosseumneu.freshdesk.com/en/support/solutions/articles/61000253369-ssh-proxy-setup)).
+- Students have set up their SSH keys ([Upload SSH Public Keys](https://colosseumneu.freshdesk.com/en/support/solutions/articles/61000253402-upload-ssh-public-keys)) and SSH file-proxy ([SSH Proxy Setup](https://colosseumneu.freshdesk.com/en/support/solutions/articles/61000253369-ssh-proxy-setup)).
-- Students are able to successfully access to Colosseum resources ([Accessing Colosseum Resources](https://colosseumneu.freshdesk.com/en/support/solutions/articles/61000253362-accessing-colosseum-resources)), e.g., log in to the SSH gateway and file-proxy servers.
+- Students are able to successfully access to Colosseum resources ([Accessing Colosseum Resources](https://colosseumneu.freshdesk.com/en/support/solutions/articles/61000253362-accessing-colosseum-resources)), e.g., log into the SSH gateway and file-proxy servers.
-- Students are assigned to the Colosseum team “_gladiators_”.
+- Students are assigned to the Colosseum team `gladiators`.
+(Even if you have already a Colosseum account, please use the accounts that has been created for you for the Colosseum school.)

 ## Container Customization

-1. Open a terminal in your Linux OS, and use the following command to transfer the base image from the File Proxy server to a local folder:
+1. Open a terminal in your Linux OS, and use the following command to transfer the base image from the file-proxy server to a local folder:

     ```bash
     rsync -vP -e ssh file-proxy:/share/nas/gladiators/images/base-2104.tar.gz ./